differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-15-k3s-pv-loss-incident-review.md

 ### Take snapshots or backups before upgrades

-If I'd taken a snapshot before performing the upgrade, I wouldn't need to revert all the way back to November.
-This ought to be addressed by more frequent snapshots and by increased backup retention, describe below.
+If I'd taken a snapshot before performing the upgrade, I wouldn't have needed to revert all the way back to November.
+This ought to be addressed by more frequent snapshots and by increased backup retention, described below.

 ### Drain nodes before upgrading and restarting